 Practice Makes You Better

 Self-talk is something that is built on what we are used to.
 If we are from an environment that’s critical and judgmental, then we will be the same way with ourselves.
 Take a look at how your skills or actions have been described by others, especially family, and you will see how you describe your skills and actions.
 The key is to make your statements to yourself the way that you would like to be spoken to.
 If you are working on softball skills, you may have some choice words if you are “slacking” or you may let yourself know that you know how to do something that you are having trouble with.
-Use productive words not negative words that are about you personally and make them about your skill specifically.
+Use productive words rather than negative words that are about you personally and make them about your skill specifically.
 Take opportunities to practice positive self-talk during your day and especially when you are on the softball field.